 - Lima Half Marathon, late August -- Lima’s annual half marathon has been going since 1909, which -- according to the event organizers -- makes it the oldest half marathon in South America, as well as the oldest in the Americas and possibly in the world.

 Continue to 9 of 12 below.

 - Saint Rose of Lima Day, August 30 -- A national holiday in honor of Saint Rose, the first Catholic to be canonized in the Americas and later the patron saint of Lima and Latin America.

-- Mistura, multiday gastronomic event held in September -- Mistura began in 2008 and continues to grow each year, now claiming the title of the biggest food fair in Latin America.
-It remains an unrivalled culinary event on the Peruvian calendar.
+- Mistura, multi-day gastronomic event held in September -- Mistura began in 2008 and continues to grow each year, now claiming the title of the biggest food fair in Latin America.
+It remains an unrivaled culinary event on the Peruvian calendar.

 - Battle of Angamos, October 8 -- Yet another national holiday, this time in remembrance of the Battle of Angamos, a decisive naval battle between Peru and Chile on October 8, 1879.

 - El Señor de los Milagros, October -- The image of El Señor de los Milagros is the focal point for the largest religious congregation in South America, in which purple-robed devotees lead the procession through the streets of Lima.

 - Día de la Canción Criolla, October 31, Lima -- A day for music across Peru and particularly in the capital, with locals -- and local musicians -- celebrating música criolla.